jaruizes/casarrubios-project/README.md

   - Frontend

-    - Candidates App: this the contact point for candidates.
+    - Candidates App: this is the contact point for candidates.
 There are two views or options: view the list of open positions and select one and apply.

     - Candidates BFF: this is the Backend For Frontend associated to the app.
-By this component, encapsulates all the requests to backend (business) services
+By this component, encapsulates all requests to backend (business) services

   - Backend services: